-Fuel prices should reflect their environmental impacts.
-Fossil fuels will therefore gradually balance the tax burden on petrol and diesel, with a view to ensure competitiveness and promotion of alternative fuels, along with infrastructure building.
-When determining appropriate rates, it will be necessary to consider the impact on the business environment.
-In the procurement of new means of transport and transport solutions, it will be necessary to analyse their impact on climate and air quality, taking into account cost-effectiveness or value-for-money principle.
+6.2 IMPLEMENTATION OF SUSTAINABLE SOLUTIONS IN TRANSPORTATION transport and transport solutions, it will be necessary to analyse their impact on climate and air quality, taking into account cost-effectiveness or valuefor-money principle.
 Long-term solutions will be preferred.
 Promoting sustainable solutions in transport involves an effort to make changes in the overall division of transport work.
 In freight transport, it includes a shift from road freight transport to railway or water transport, and in passenger transport, a shift from individual car transport to public transport, cycling and walking.